olaven/tic-tac-toe/README.md

 - [ ] Game screen with board
 - [ ] Resutscreen with game-history
 ### Game
-- [ ] Representation for a board with squares
+- [X] Representation of a board with squares
-- [ ] Being able to modify board
+- [X] Being able to modify board
 - [ ] Determine if game is over or not
 - [ ] Have a concept of users
 - [ ] Implement solo play (random moves before AI)